mbparvezme/theui.dev/src/routes/docs/colors/+page.md

 <DocContainer setupLink={false}>
   <Head title="Colors and Branding" text="One of the main features of TheUI Components library is the customizable color options that allow you to maintain brand identity and ensure consistent theming efficiently."/>
   <Block>
-    <p class="mt-0">TheUI-svelte, developed with TailwindCSS, is a powerful tool capable of generating almost any CSS style and unlimited colors for your design.
+    <p class="not-prose">TheUI-svelte, developed with TailwindCSS, is a powerful tool capable of generating almost any CSS style and unlimited colors for your design.
 But do you really need unlimited colors for your design?</p>
-    <p class="mt-0">Having many color options can lead to inconsistency and randomness in your design.
+    <p class="not-prose">Having many color options can lead to inconsistency and randomness in your design.
 To address this issue, the "TheUI-svelte" component library introduces ten custom color options that merge seamlessly with other colors provided by TailwindCSS.
 You can customize your theme with a single line by changing the value of CSS variables for these custom colors.</p>
   </Block>
   <Block title="TheUI Colors & Default Values" id="colorsAndValues">
-    <p class="mt-0 not-prose">The "TheUI-svelte" component library provides the following CSS variables and values, all prefixed with <code> --ui</code> to avoid conflicts with other variables:</p>
+    <p class="not-prose">The "TheUI-svelte" component library provides the following CSS variables and values, all prefixed with <code> --ui</code> to avoid conflicts with other variables:</p>
 <Code title="CSS variables">

 ```css